Dr Simon Bomken

 Langerhans Cell Histiocytosis - Paediatric clinical service associated with Newcastle Human Dendritic Cell Laboratory (http://www.hudendritic.org/)

-We are currently developing improved pre-clinical models for the validation of novel therapeutic targets for Burkitt lymphoma and testing of new precision medicines designed to improve rates of cure whilst reducing the extensive toxicity associated with current treatments for aggressive B cell lymphoma.
+Together with Dr Vikki Rand and Dr Chris Bacon I run the Childhood Lymphoma Research Group within the NICR.
+My focus is on developing highly characterised pre-clinical models for the validation of novel therapeutic targets for Burkitt lymphoma.
+These models are suitable for the testing of new precision medicines, designed to improve rates of cure whilst reducing the extensive toxicity associated with current treatments for aggressive B cell lymphoma.
+I also work closely with UK and European colleagues (iBFM, EICNHL, ESID) to develop our understanding of development of lymphoid malignancy in children with inherited immune deficiency or DNA repair disorders.

-I continue to be closely involved with projects aimed at understanding the genomic drivers of malignant B cell self-renewal.
+I continue to work with Prof Olaf Heidenreich and Prof Josef Vormoor on projects aimed at understanding the genomic drivers of malignant B cell self-renewal and determinants of haematopoietic lineage specification.
 This work takes both a candidate approach and an unbiased, genome-wide approach to identify important elements of the genetic programmes allowing malignant cells to self-renew and propagate a malignancy.
 As lymphoid cells have an inherent potential for clonal expansion, this work looks to identify elements of the clonal expansion programme of lymphoid cells which are harnessed in lymphoid malignancy.
 It is therefore thought to be applicable to both B precursor and mature B cell diseases.

 Funding - Current Projects